Fork me on GitHub

 Which ways exist to boot Grml?

-Of course running from CD/DVD is a common way to boot Grml.
-But Grml provides many more ways to boot:
+Of course booting from CD/DVD is still supported.
+But Grml provides more ways to boot:

-It is possible to boot Grml via USB (e.g. USB stick or harddisk), firewire, or running from a Compact Flash disk.
-It works out of the box; you don't need to modify anything.
-Check out the usb webpage in the grml-wiki for more details.
+The most common option to boot Grml is from a USB stick.
+It works out of the box; you don’t need to modify anything.
+Check out the entry on USB boot for more details.

 How do I configure timezone on my Grml system?